julez-dev/chatuino/README.md

 ### key-binds

-Key-binds are configurable in the ~/.config/chatuino/keymap.yaml file.
+Key-binds are configurable in the ~/.config/chatuino/keymap.yaml file (config directory may be different depending on OS).

 Here is a short overview of the default key-binds: